Duvvvy/ReviseWithMe/README.md

 Our next feature is commenting, users can add comments to notes, if they want to add some more information, or add some more context without editing the main note.

+As well as commenting, users can use the search function to find notes, by searching for the contents of their body or title.

 Another interesting feature is colour tagging, this allows users to colour coordinate their notes to find related topics easier, or highlight certain notes.

 Users can also highlight sections of their notes, and to make it easier to view certain sentances.